Some Like It Hot (1959)

 I was locked up overnight in a pastry shop -

-And there was goodies all around - there was
+And there was goodies all around -

 jelly rolls and mocha eclairs and sponge cake